Huzbi-crypto/FAST-NU/Sem-2/Currency Rates Project/Introduction.md

 - A text editor
 - A web browser
 - A computer with an internet connection
-- A free Open Exchange Rates account
+- A free subscription to Exchange Rates API
 - cURL library

 ## Brief Explanation of the Code